Earth still lies heaped upon the graves

 The featured image, “Roses and Stone Wall,” is courtesy of Lancia E. Smith and is used with her glad permission for Cultivating.

-Amelia M. Freidline lives in the Kansas City suburbs with her parents and a feisty wee terrier named for the tallest mountain in Scotland.
-She studied journalism, English, and history at the University of Kansas and has worked as a word herder and comma wrangler in food media throughout her professional career.
-She’s a founding member of The Poetry Pub and has helped edit poetry collections for Bandersnatch Books.
-She is an amateur poet and writer, a photographer of faeryland, and a wielder of butter, and has self-published several small collections of original writing and photography.
-Raised on Lewis, Tolkien, Chesterton, Sayers, Conan Doyle and Wodehouse, Amelia hopes to be British if she grows up.
-She enjoys trees, adventures, marmalade, and great conversations.
+Amelia M. Freidline lives in the Kansas City suburbs with her parents and a wee terrier named for the tallest mountain in Scotland.
+She studied journalism at the University of Kansas and has worked as a copy editor in food media throughout her professional career; she has also edited poetry collections for Bandersnatch Books and is an occasional contributor to The Rabbit Room’s poetry Substack.
+On her own Substack, Dispatches to Jack, she writes about classic literature, classic films, and the other various interests of a nostalgia-riddled anachronist.
+She’s also a poet, a gardener, a photographer, and a wielder of butter.
+Amelia has been called a G.K.
+Chesterton fangirl and the queen of non sequiturs, and if she were a cookie she’d undoubtedly be shortbread.
 She loves Jesus because He loved her first.

 Beautiful!